Framework Comparison

 Strengths

-smolagents is radically simple.
-The entire framework can be understood in an afternoon.
-Agents write and execute Python code directly rather than navigating complex abstraction layers, which makes behavior transparent and debuggable.
-The code-first approach means your agent's logic is visible, testable, and version-controllable like any other code.
-Integration with Hugging Face's model hub gives you access to thousands of open-source models.
+Radically simple — understand the entire framework in an afternoon.
+Agents write and execute Python code directly, making behavior transparent and debuggable.
+Code-first approach means logic is visible, testable, and version-controllable.
+Access to Hugging Face's model hub with thousands of open-source models.

 Weaknesses